vitorm04/docs.pt-br/docs/visual-basic/programming-guide/concepts/async/handling-reentrancy-in-async-apps.md

     cts = newCTS
     ```

-4. No final do `StartButton_Click`, o processo atual é concluído, portanto, defina o valor de `cts` de volta `Nothing`para.
+4. No final do `StartButton_Click`, o processo atual é concluído, portanto, defina o valor de `cts` de volta para `Nothing`.

     ```vb
     ' *** When the process completes, signal that another process can proceed.